A goodness-of-fit test for the functional linear model with scalar response: Simulation study

 In order to check the power performance of the test, a set of possible deviations from the linear regression model is considered.
-Again, a second order term $\inprod{\Xcal}{\Xcal}$ is introduced to transform the model into a non--linear one.
+Again, a second order term $\inprod{\Xcal}{\Xcal}$ is introduced to transform the model into a non-linear one.
 Three different weights for this term are considered, representing the alternatives $H_{j,k}$:

 The index for the model is denoted by $j=1,2,3$ and $k=1,2,3$ is the index that measures the degree of the deviation from the null hypothesis.
 The weights of the quadratic term are $\delta_1=0.01$, $\delta_2=0.05$ and $\delta_3=0.10$.
 The snr's for model 1 are $0.177$, $0.176$, $0.166$ and $0.140$, respectively for $H_{1,k}$, $k=0,1,2,3$.
 For model 2, $0.050$, $0.050$, $0.050$ and $0.047$.
 For model 3, we have $0.029$, $0.029$, $0.029$ and $0.028$.\\